-This spicy braised pork, Pork Arrabbiata, cooks low and slow in the oven until fork tender, with a tomato gravy and lots of red pepper flakes.
+This spicy braised pork arrabbiata (pork all’arrabbiata) cooks low and slow in the oven until fork tender, with a tomato gravy and lots of red pepper flakes.

-Before low and slow cooking season leaves us, I did want to share this delicious dish.
-This spicy braised pork starts with an economical pork shoulder roast and cooks low and slow with fire-roasted tomatoes, red wine and a healthy dose of red pepper flakes.
-That’s where the “Arrabbiata” (translated from Italian it means “angry”) part comes in.
+This spicy braised pork arrabbiata starts with an economical pork shoulder roast and cooks low and slow with fire-roasted tomatoes, red wine and a healthy dose of red pepper flakes.
+This spicy fire braised pork is where the “Arrabbiata” (translated from Italian it means “angry”) name comes in.

-This versatile, spicy pork ragu can be served as I have here with mashed potatoes or over pasta or polenta.
+This versatile, spicy angry pork can be served as I have here, with Parmesan mashed potatoes or over pasta or polenta.
 You could also swap out the mashed potatoes for a cauliflower mash.

-You can start with a boneless or bone-in pork shoulder.
+Pork – this pork arrabbiata starts with an economical pork shoulder roast.
 If bone-in, just get a slightly heavier one to account for the weight of the bone.
 In either case, I always cut off any large fat cap on the roast, then cut out the meatiest bits and then cut into chunks as needed.
 You want some fat, but generally you want to leave most of the larger pieces of fat behind.
 If using a bone-in pork shoulder, cut around and discard the bone part before cooking.

 Use a spoon to move the pork mixture into a pile on one half of the pot.
 Let stand 5 minutes or so.
 All the fat should have flowed to the empty side.
 Scoop off the top of the pile of pork.
 Make another pile further over.
 Let stand 5 minutes then remove all the pork, leaving the fat in the pot.